-Graham admits that value investing is not exact science but entails a margin of art, experience, guesswork and risk.
-However the risk is not so high when investing in high-grade companies because, even if you got it wrong, the company might not grow but it will rarely sink either.
+Graham admits that value investing is not an exact science but entails a margin of art, experience, guesswork, and risk.
+However, the risk is not so high when investing in high-grade companies because, even if you got it wrong, the company might not grow but it will rarely sink either.

-He advises buying a stock when, based on your analysis, it’s at more than 50% discount.
+He advises buying a stock when, based on your analysis, it’s at more than a 50% discount.

 Past Does Not Equal Future